-- scores for key subjects must be good, - To be considered for admission, applicants with a Bachelor degree obtained in India should have either a (minimum) four year Bachelor degree from a mainstream university (state / federal or 'deemed' institution) passed with First Class Distinction or First Class from one of the Indian Institutes of Technology or Birla Institute of Technology & Science (Pilani). - GRE test scores in Verbal Reasoning, Quantitative Reasoning and Analytical Writing.
+- GRE test scores in Verbal Reasoning, Quantitative Reasoning and Analytical Writing.
 Minimum GRE scores that must be achieved to be eligible for admission are not set, but the Computer Engineering programme looks for applicants who attain a minimum score of 154 for Verbal Reasoning, 163 for Quantitative Reasoning and 4.0 for Analytical Writing.
 The faculty reserves the right to reject applicants who do not have these scores.

-Next to this candidates are required to submit a CV, two reference letters and a motivation statement.
+In addition, candidates are required to submit a CV, two reference letters and a motivation statement.
 In case of capacity issues a cap may be installed on non-EER students.